ftrackhq/ftrack-python/doc/configuring_plugins.rst

 Instead of specifying the plugin paths when instantiating the session, you can also specify the :envvar:`FTRACK_EVENT_PLUGIN_PATH` to point to the directory.
+To specify multiple directories, use the path separator for your operating system.